Shackelford County DWI Court Process

 In Shackelford County, DUI (Driving Under the Influence) cases are typically handled by the Shackelford County Court.
 This is the primary court responsible for misdemeanor offenses, which most first and some subsequent DUI charges fall under.

 • Finding Your Court Date: Your arrest paperwork should contain information about your initial court date, also known as the arraignment.
-If you cannot locate this information, contact the Shackelford County Clerk's Office.
+If you cannot locate this information, contact the Shackelford County Clerk's Office at the Shackelford County Courthouse.
 Be prepared to provide your name, date of birth, and the date of your arrest.
 The Clerk's office can usually provide you with your assigned court date and time.

 The Court Process Timeline